Maigard/git-class/slides.md

 ## Git Merge
 * <section><pre><code data-trim data-noescape>git merge [branch-name]</code></pre></section>
 * Sandbox branch works?
 Time to recombine with the rest of the project
-* Merging brings what you are working on back into the  <strong>master</strong> branch
+* Merging brings what you are working on back into the  **master** branch
 Note: Ken

 ---

+//todo add next steps section
+//Todo add slide on help flag